ChristopheDucamp/hugoDocs-fr/content/hebergement-et-deploiement/deployment-with-wercker.md

 ### Public or Private

 This is a personal choice.
-You can make an app public so that everyone can see more details about it.
+You can make an app public so that everyone can see more details a-propos it.
 Keeping it private or public does not provide any overt benefits for you as the creator of the app.
 That said, [the app we are currently creating has been made public][publicappurl] to facilitate easier usage of this hosting and deployment guide.

 ![][11]